 Ioan Morgan said every day he read positive statistics on FE colleges, reminding himself "things are not all bad".
 Having spent a wonderful two days at this year's FE National Conference, I'm inclined to agree.

-Graham Cooper is Head of Education at Capita Education Software Solutions.
-Prior to joining Capita, Graham spent 13 years in teaching.
+Graham Cooper is Head of Education at Education Software Solutions.
+Prior to joining ESS, Graham spent 13 years in teaching.
 This is where he first became passionate about the impact of management information systems on student achievement.
-You can follow him on Twitter @G_Cooper.